usnistgov/FIPS201/_FIPS201/authentication.md

 [OMB0404] addresses “four levels of identity assurance for electronic transactions requiring authentication” and prescribes a methodology for determining the level of identity assurance required based on the risks and potential impacts of errors in identity authentication.
-In the context of the PIV Card, owners of logical resources shall apply the methodology defined in [OMB0404] to identify the level of identity authentication assurance required for their electronic transaction.
+In the context of the PIV Card, owners of logical resources SHALL apply the methodology defined in [OMB0404] to identify the level of identity authentication assurance required for their electronic transaction.
 Parties that are responsible for access to physical resources may use a methodology similar to that defined in [OMB0404] to determine the PIV assurance level required for access to their physical resource; they may also use other